Personal Finance

 Examining the differences between a Roth IRA and a 401(k)

-First, it’s important to understand the differences between these two categories of tax-advantaged accounts.
+First, it’s important to understand the differences between these categories of tax-advantaged accounts.
 Here are the issues you need to consider.

 Tax treatment

 A traditional 401(k) offers a tax benefit today.
 You make contributions, and those contributions are then deducted from your taxable income in the year you make them, lowering your tax bill.
-In your account, your investments grow tax deferred, meaning that you’ll eventually have to pay taxes on the money you withdraw from your account.
+In your account, your investments grow tax-deferred, meaning that you’ll eventually have to pay taxes on the money you withdraw from your account.

 With a Roth IRA you make contributions using after-tax dollars, so you don’t see a lower tax bill today.
 As with a 401(k), your investments grow tax free.
 But when you take distributions later on, you won’t pay taxes on your Roth IRA money.
 That means, unlike with a 401(k), all the earnings on your Roth come to you tax-free at retirement.